 Water Breaks

 Water breaks that occur on city streets or tree lawns are the responsibility of the Cleveland Division of Water.
-If a water break is reported to our department or the complaint department, it is dispatched to the city of Cleveland for repair.
+Contact Cleveland Water at 216-664-3060.
+If a water break is reported to City of Parma Service Department or Resident Services, it is dispatched to the City of Cleveland for repair.

 Sewer Service